learn-co-curriculum/dsc-decision-trees-section-recap/README.md

 ## Introduction

-This short lesson summarizes key takeaways from section 31
+This short lesson summarizes key takeaways from this section.

 ## Objectives
 You will be able to: